Knowledge sharing enables a company to learn from mistakes and keep their employees empowered and engaged to the company.

 What Is Knowledge Sharing?

 Knowledge sharing is the easy passing of information for the greater good of an organization.
-Rather than silos, this knowledge is available to anyone—no matter their role.
+Knowledge isn't siloed, but is instead available to everyone, no matter what their role in the organization is.
 Think of knowledge as the currency that makes your internal organization more valuable when it is exchanged freely.